NBL Finals

 The National Basketball League (NBL) Finals is a tournament held at the end of each NBL season to determine the league champions.

-The top six teams qualify for the finals based on the regular season results.
-The current finals format consists of four rounds: two sudden-death play-in games then the best-of-three Semifinals and best-of-five Grand Final series.
+The top six teams qualify for the finals based on their regular season performance.
+The current Finals format consists of four rounds: two sudden-death play-in games, followed by the best-of-three Semifinals and the best-of-five Grand Final series.